DS-6030 Homework Module 9

 The grader will spot-check disclosure.
 Undisclosed LLM use is treated as a citation failure.

-1. Sentiment analysis using logistic regression and SVM models
+1. Sentiment analysis using logistic regression and SVM models (19 points)

 In this assignment, we will build a model to predict the sentiment expressed in Amazon reviews.
 In order to build a model, we need to convert the text review into a numeric representation.
 We will use the textrecipes package to process the text data.